rizkyarchives/Human-Counter/README.md

 Here are some images showcasing the output of this program:

 ## Author
-Rizky Maulana Hadi
+* Rizky Maulana Hadi
-Hilmy Aditara J.
+* Hilmy Aditara J.

 ## License
-This project is licensed under the terms of the [MIT license].
+This project is licensed under the terms of the [MIT license](https://github.com/rizkyarchives/M-Banking-Simulator/blob/main/LICENSE).